Splitting schemes for the semi-linear wave equation with dynamic boundary conditions: Splitting Schemes for Acoustic Boundary Conditions

 \subsection{Numerical experiment}

-In this final section on acoustic boundary conditions, we provide one numerical experiment, which indicates convergence rates of order one and two, respectively.
-As in Section~\ref{sect:schemesKinetic:numerics}, the computational domain is given by the unit disc and we compare the numerical solutions to a reference solution resulting from a Crank--Nicolson discretization of the full system with step size $\tau_\text{ref}=2^{-12}$.
-The parameters in~\eqref{eq:acousticBC} are set to $\beta=\kappa=1$ and the time horizon is given by $T=1$.
+In this final section on acoustic boundary conditions, we provide a numerical experiment, which indicates convergence rates of order one and two, respectively.
+As in Section~\ref{sect:schemesKinetic:numerics}, the computational domain is given by the unit disc and we compare the numerical solutions to a reference solution resulting from a Crank--Nicolson discretization of the fully-coupled system~\eqref{eq:semidisc:acoustic} with step size $\tau_\text{ref}=2^{-12}$.

-We directly consider a semi-linear example with a nonlinearity of Allen--Cahn-type on the boundary.
-The initial data is chosen as in \cite[Sect 8.4]{HipK20}, i.e.,